How to Feed the Birds with Limited Space

 If you’re an avid bird feeder with limited space, never fear.
 You can still help out your favorite feathered friends even though you don’t have a huge backyard.
 Whether you just moved to a new home with less yard space, or you’ve been living in an apartment and wishing you could feed the birds, we’re here to help.
 With these tips, you can bird feed with limited space and become the most popular place on the block to your bird friends!

 Choose the right feeder and the right seed

-> If you have a small backyard, or even a balcony, a traditional small tube feeder is a great option for you.
-This feeder may hold smaller quantities of seed, but will take up less space.
+If you have a small backyard, or even a balcony, a traditional tube feeder is a great option for you.
+This type of feeder may hold smaller quantities of seed, but it will take up less space.
 You may hang these feeders from a tree if you have the option, or a mounting pole if you don’t.

-> Don’t worry if you don’t have a small backyard or balcony – your birding career is not over!
+Don’t worry if you don’t have a small backyard or balcony – your birding career is not over!
 An excellent option for you would be window feeders.
 These feeders are small and are designed to suction cup right to your windows.
 Window feeders are especially great if you’re aiming to attract hummingbirds.
 Window feeders also put you up-close and personal with your feathered friends!

 When it comes to seed, it would be best for to choose a seed that the majority of birds will like.
 This will allow you to attract a variety of birds and minimize the amount of space that multiple feeders would take up.
 Black-oil sunflower seed is very popular.
 We suggest filling your feeder with it.
 The more popular the food, the more likely you’ll see a variety of birds at your feeder.
 Black-oil sunflower, for example, draws in cardinals, nuthatches and chickadees.